mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 ## Preparing and Casting Spells
 The Paladin table shows how many spell slots you have to cast your paladin spells.
 To cast one of your paladin spells of 1st level or higher, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
-When you do so, choose a number of paladin spells equal to the sum of your Charisma modifier + Paladin level, ÷ 2 and rounded down.
+When you do so, choose a number of paladin spells equal to `your Charisma modifier + Paladin level, ÷ 2 and rounded down (minimum of one spell)`.
 The spells must be of a level for which you have spell slots.

 For example, if you are a 5th-level paladin, you have four 1st-level and one 2nd-level spell slot.
-With a Charisma of 14, your list of prepared spells can include three spells of 1st or 2nd-level, in any combination.
+With a Charisma of 16, your list of prepared spells can include four spells of 1st or 2nd-level, in any combination.
 If you prepare the 1st-level spell cure wounds, you can cast it using a 1st-level or a 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of paladin spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.